WP Engine WordPress Hosting Review – Does It Really Make a Difference? Is It Worth It?

 You can read more about how automatic WordPress software upgrades work on this page of the WP Engine website.
-However, unlike some managed WordPress web hosts, plugins aren’t automatically updated on your behalf, leaving this task down to you.
+However, unlike some managed WordPress web hosts, plugins aren’t automatically updated on your behalf, leaving this task up to you.

 Automated WordPress Website Backups

 As well as keeping your WordPress software up to date, thanks to their nightly automatic backups, WP Engine will also keep your website backed up.
-The WP Engine backups contain all of the WordPress core files, themes, plugins, and the database, so, if anything goes wrong with your site and you need to restore a previous point, you shouldn’t have any problems doing so.
+The WP Engine backups contain all of the WordPress core files, themes, plugins and the database, so if anything goes wrong with your site and you need to restore a previous point, you shouldn’t have any problems doing so.

 You can also manually create a full backup at any time through the WP Engine user portal.
 This is a useful feature that works really well.
 Manually creating a backup point before making changes to your site, such as installing a new plugin or theme, gives you a quick way to roll your site back should something go wrong.
 The backup files are accessible through the WP Engine portal, but you can download them as Zip files for safekeeping if you want.

 As well as the production environment where you host your live WordPress website, WP Engine also provide you with two additional environments to help you to set up an efficient development workflow.